-US Lacrosse grants are divided into three categories: Education & Development Grants, Equipment Grants, and Financial Grants.
+US Lacrosse grants are divided into four categories: Education Grants, Player Development Grants, Equipment Grants, and Financial Grants.
 Each grant area focuses on providing specific resources and support to increase the opportunity for youth in the sport and to ensure they have the best experience possible.
 Our goal is to develop impactful relationships with like-minded programs who are committed to increasing opportunity for youth to participate in the sport of lacrosse through our grants and services.
 US Lacrosse aims to award self-sustaining youth lacrosse programs nationwide that operate by US Lacrosse National Standards and Best Practices and demonstrate a desire to increase levels of diversity and inclusion in their programs.

 Coach Development Clinic Grant